-Qatar is an emirate on the Arabian Peninsula.
-Saudi Arabia is the next door neighbor, with Qatar itself sticking out into the Persian Gulf and bordered by the sea on three sides.
+Here more about Doha and Qatar.
+Some background first: Qatar is an emirate on the Arabian Peninsula.
+Saudi Arabia is the next door neighbor, with Qatar itself sticking out into the Persian Gulf like a thumb, bordered by the sea on three sides.

 Some Qatar facts

 2.5 million people live in Qatar, of which 10% call themselves Qatari and have the hard-to-get passport.
 An Emir rules the country.
 Large natural gas reserves drive the economy.
 The vast majority of people come from other countries: they want to find work with better pay than in their home country.
-Taxi drivers and technologists, you meet people from all kinds of countries.
+Taxi drivers and technologists, you meet people from all kinds of backgrounds and places.
+Most seem to enjoy living there: one taxi driver that I met came from India and had been in Qatar for 15 years, his wife and family lived in Delhi.

 Above: An early morning view from the hotel.
 Persia / Iran is on the opposite side of this body of water.
 Kuwait is on the left, and the Emirates are on the right.